northwestcoder/terraform-satori-audit-export/README.md

 3. In your web browser, log into the [Google Cloud Console](https://console.cloud.google.com) and create a new empty GCP project, you should be admin for this project.
 Take note of the PROJECT_ID.

-4. Back in your command terminal, run:
+4. Back in your command terminal, run the following command, replacing PROJECT_ID with the correct value from the previous step:
 ```
 gcloud config set project PROJECT_ID
 ```

-	- Where PROJECT_ID is from the above step.

 5. You *must* turn on the following API's or else failure will occur.
 You can paste the following into your terminal - it may take 1-2 minutes to run.
 ```